fabianaiolfi/MA_Thesis/README.md

 - [ ] Address decrease in number of Romanian schools in early 2000s
 - [ ] Maybe use a table to explain how I calculate average change in ratio or emigration, by using a simple example
 - [ ] Check for contractions and remove them
+- [ ] number of decimal places in regression tables
+- [ ] place group subtitle to group control variables in regression table?

 ----